MariadlRosa-1224/isles-of-vielora/pages/crafting.md

 - ## Material
   background-color:: gray
 	- Technique can only do much if you use basic materials, better materials increases the power of your equipment and some may grants it the ability to do something otherwise impossible.
-	- Each material has a craftability section that list its power and uses in crafting query-properties:: [:block :page] id:: 684a7c28-e11a-4a96-b905-af1d1cfa9ee2
+	- Each material has a craftability section that list its power and uses in crafting: id:: 684a7c28-e11a-4a96-b905-af1d1cfa9ee2 query-properties:: [:block :page]
+		-
+		- **Craftabilily:**
+			- Power: (+2  illusion magic)